Stake logo

 Astra Space Operations, Inc.

-Data as of 23 September 2022
+Data as of 12 April 2023

-Here are the most traded space stocks from ASX and Wall St
+Here are the space stocks to watch

-1. Rocket Lab USA Inc (RKLB)
+1. Rocket Lab USA Inc ($RKLB)

 Exchange: NASDAQ